menglin0320/wap-on-tensor/README.md

 There is another detail that confused me.
 I discussed with Jianshu about if we have to write a specific batch norm that takes the mask to make the model really work.
 And he told me that for some unknown reason, this model still works even if we just use normal batch norm.
 But when I implement the model, if the vgg like encoder is batchnorm after relu, when I set is_training to False on batch norm, the model's performance become very poor Then I tried relu after batchnorm.
 It kind of works.
 But I don't why there's this difference or there's hidden but in my code.

+# Reference:
+This work is based on [Jianshu's work](https://github.com/JianshuZhang/WAP), Also you can get training and validation data on his repo.